-- Near or Above MO: Water levels equal to or greater than 75% of the sustainability range - Between MO and MT: Water levels within 25% to 75% of the sustainability range - Near MT: Water levels less than 25% of the sustainability range but above the MT - At or Below MT: Water levels at or below the MT

-Figure 14 shows an example of this metric applied to the hydrograph of well T001.
-Table 1 provides a summary of all of the water level elevation RMPs and their status in Fall 2022.
-The SMC status of some RMPs could not be determined for a variety of reasons (monitoring point was destroyed, collecting entity was unresponsive to data requests, etc.), but of the 44 wells that had sufficient data 70% were above or near the MO, 27% had water level elevations in the middle of the sustainability range, and only a single well (T480) was at or below the MT.
+- Near or Above MO: Water levels equal to or greater than 75% of the sustainability range - Between MO and MT: Water levels within 25% to 75% of the sustainability range - Near MT: Water levels less than 25% of the sustainability range but above the MT - At or Below MT: Water levels at or below the MT destroyed, collecting entity was unresponsive to data requests, etc.), but of the 44 wells that had sufficient data 70% were above or near the MO, 27% had water level elevations in the middle of the sustainability range, and only a single well (T480) was at or below the MT.
 T480 is located at the south end of the Bishop Cone well field operated by LADWP and had a water level elevation of 3392.79 ft in October 2022, which was 0.21 ft below the MT.
-It should be noted that T480 completely recovered above the MO by April 2023.
+Although outside the reporting period of this annual report, T480 recovered above the MO by April 2023.